CHIMNEY INSPECTIONS

 LEVEL 1

-Examine all readily accessible portions of the chimney interior and exterior
+Examine all readily accessible areas of the chimney, both interior and exterior

-Check the overall structure and condition of the flue and components
+Assess the overall structure and condition of the flue and its components

-Confirm the system is operating safely for continued use
+Confirm that the system is venting correctly and operating safely for continued use

 LEVEL 2